Tucson International Airport: History

-In 1919 Tucson opened the first municipally owned airport in the United States.
+In 1919, Tucson opened the first municipally owned airport in the United States.
 In 1928 commercial flights began with Standard Airlines (later American Airlines); regular airmail service began in 1930.
 The 1936 airport directory shows Tucson Municipal at 32°11′N 110°55′W "just north of the railroad" (since removed) referring to the site that was then being used as the city's airport southeast of the intersection of S. Park Avenue and E. 36th Street.

 During World War II the airfield was used by the United States Army Air Forces Air Technical Service Command.
 A contract flying school was operated by the USAAF West Coast Training Center from July 25, 1942, until September 1944.

-In 1948 the Tucson Airport Authority was created as a non-profit corporation to operate the airport and oversee policy decisions.
+In 1948, the Tucson Airport Authority was created as a non-profit corporation to operate the airport and oversee policy decisions.
 The nine member board is elected by a group of up to 115 volunteer residents from Pima County, Arizona.
 The airport was moved to its current location south of Valencia Road and operated on the west ramp out of three hangars vacated by World War II military manufacturing companies.
 A new control tower was constructed in 1958 to replace the original WWII wooden framed version.

-The Tucson Airport Authority was also involved in bringing the Hughes Missile Plant (now Raytheon) to Tucson.
-In fact, in 1951, according to author David Leighton, it was the TAA that sold the land to the Hughes Aircraft Co., for the construction of the plant.
+The Tucson Airport Authority was also involved in bringing the Hughes Missile Plant, now known as Air Force Plant 44 and operated by Raytheon, to Tucson.
+TAA sold the land to the Hughes Aircraft Co., for the construction of the plant.

-In March 1956 the Civil Aeronautics Board approved routes out of Tucson for Trans World Airlines (TWA), over opposition from American Airlines, but flights didn't begin until December of that year.
+In March 1956, the Civil Aeronautics Board approved routes out of Tucson for Trans World Airlines (TWA), over opposition from American Airlines, but flights did not begin until December of that year.

-In April 1957 airlines scheduled 21 departures a day: 15 American, 4 TWA, and 2 Frontier.
+In April 1957, airlines scheduled 21 departures a day: 15 American, 4 TWA, and 2 Frontier.
 The first jet flights were American Airlines Boeing 707s and Boeing 720s around September 1960.
 American began flying wide-body McDonnell Douglas DC-10s from Tucson nonstop to Dallas/Ft.
 Worth and to Chicago via Phoenix beginning in fall 1971 and continuing through the 1970s.
 In 1981, Eastern Airlines was operating direct Airbus A300 wide-body service to Atlanta via an en-route stop in Phoenix.
 In the late 1980s American was flying Boeing 767-200s nonstop to Dallas/Ft.
 Worth.
 The DC-10, A300, and 767 were the largest airliners ever to serve Tucson on scheduled passenger flights.